icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [OpenStaticAnalyzer](https://github.com/sed-inf-u-szeged/OpenStaticAnalyzer) — OpenStaticAnalyzer is a source code analyzer tool, which can perform deep static analysis of the source code of complex systems.

+- [oxc](https://github.com/web-infra-dev/oxc) — The Oxidation Compiler is creating a suite of high-performance tools for the JavaScript / TypeScript language re-written in Rust.

 - [parasoft](https://www.parasoft.com/) :copyright: — Automated Software Testing Solutions for unit-, API-, and web UI testing.
 Complies with MISRA, OWASP, and others.

 - [pfff](https://github.com/facebookarchive/pfff/wiki/Main) — Facebook's tools for code analysis, visualizations, or style-preserving source transformation for many languages.